Updated April 12, 2025

 Any robust cybersecurity strategy includes regular penetration tests.
 Pen tests are vital to revealing the vulnerabilities and weaknesses of your security ecosystem.
 A pen test is white hat hacking, so you know where the problems are before the bad guys do.
 The end of the pen test is a new beginning.
 Once you finish one, the question is now what?
-Post-pen test, there are many steps to take to ensure it delivers the value, insights, and intelligence it should.
+Post-pen test, there are many steps to ensure it delivers the value, insights, and intelligence it should.

 First, here’s a refresher on pen tests.